 How is baby acne treated?

 Baby acne generally goes away on its own after a month or so.
-Your pediatrician may suggest that you wash your baby’s face with warm water and a gentle soap, says Dr. Kahn.
+As far as actual baby acne treatment, your pediatrician may suggest that you wash your baby’s face with warm water and a gentle soap, says Dr. Kahn.
 (There is no proof that breast milk, which some moms swear by as a homeopathic remedy, actually works.)
 Don’t pick at your baby’s acne; you’ll cause scarring, she warns.

 When should you see a doctor for your child’s baby acne?